heikkivihersalo/kotisivu-block-theme/.vite/README.md

-# Gutenberg Blocks Vite Plugin - Feature-Based Architecture
+# Gutenberg Blocks Vite Plugin - Utils-Based Architecture

-This plugin has been reorganized using a **feature-based design pattern** that maps directly to Vite configuration objects.
-Each feature corresponds to a specific aspect of the Vite build configuration.
+This plugin has been reorganized using a **utils-based design pattern** that maps directly to Vite configuration objects.
+Each util corresponds to a specific aspect of the Vite build configuration.

 ## 🏗️ Architecture Overview